Detailed Review of the Maskin® Protocol for Meibomian Gland Probing

 Confirm multiple probes of each length are available for the procedure.

 While infrequent, probes may occasionally bend during the probing procedure due to resistance from heavy scarring around glands.
-If this happens, switch out the probe for a new version of the same length.
+If this happens, switch out the probe for a new unit of the same length.

 At a minimum, always have the 1mm probe to most efficiently and effectively clear scarring near the gland orifice.

 Refrigerate jojoba anesthetic ointment until use.
 Upon completion of procedure, return to refrigerator.
-Ointment loses potency roughly 2 months after purchase.
+Ointment loses potency within approx. 2 months.

 When probing at the slit lamp, a team member can optionally place a hand behind the patient’s head to help keep the patient’s head stable throughout the procedure.